This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

-We look at these potential misdiagnoses or overmedicating cases with a critical eye, and in 75% of the cases find that the drugs can be sustainably eliminated … and that in many of the others that the medications can be reduced to increase the quality of life
+We look at these potential misdiagnoses or overmedicating cases with a discerning eye, and in 75% of the cases, we found that the drugs could be sustainably eliminated … and that in many of the others that the medications could be reduced to vastly increase the quality of life

 Do Your Symptoms

 Alternative to Meds has led the world on antipsychotic withdrawal now for 15 years.
 We have published evidence regarding our success.
 We have found that addressing underlying issues results in much less toxic treatments.
 Overlooked medical conditions including poor diet, drug use, toxic accumulations, were probably not addressed.
 Misdiagnoses or premature diagnoses are not at all uncommon in the absence of vigilant observation.

 15 Years Experience by Professionals Who Understand Your Journey.

 This video is the stunning account of an individual named Gordie who would have been otherwise hopeless if it were not for the intervention for ATMC.
 Any mother, father, or concerned loved one of an individual suffering from psychosis should certainly see this video as it will redefine hope for your situation.
 And Gordie is one of many testimonials and videos that we have documenting our success.

 Many of us at ATMC were misfits at one point, in fact, our founder at one time was diagnosed schizoaffective.
 The video attached here is our founder talking about Abilify withdrawal in a way that helps normalize the process.

 Antipsychotic withdrawal is characterized by upregulated dopamine receptors getting overstimulated when the drug is reduced.
 This is why Abilify withdrawal is liable to mimic mania.